RIS-Assisted Generalized Receive Quadrature Spatial Modulation with Extension to Multicast Communications: Introduction

 \section{Introduction}

-Reconfigurable intelligent surfaces (RISs) and spatial modulation (SM) are two promising beyond-fifth-generation (B5G) technologies that have attracted significant attention from the research community due to their potential to enhance the performance of wireless communication systems.
-RISs can be deployed as passive reflectors in wireless networks and have the ability to alter the phase of the incident signals, thereby enabling propagation manipulation \cite{di2019smart,basar2019wireless}.
-SM, on the other hand, uses the spatial domain to map information bits to the indices of the transmit or receive antennas \cite{wang2014cellular,di2014spatial}.
-The combination of RIS and SM has the potential to enable energy-efficient and high-capacity communication systems for future wireless networks.
+Reconfigurable intelligent surfaces (RISs) and spatial modulation (SM) are two promising beyond-fifth-generation (B5G) technologies that have attracted significant attention from the research community due to their potential to enhance the energy efficiency (EE) and spectral efficiency (SE) of wireless communication systems.
+RISs can be deployed as passive reflectors in wireless networks and have the ability to alter the phase of their incident signals, thereby enabling propagation manipulation \cite{di2019smart,basar2019wireless,liu2022path,alghamdi2020intelligent}.
+SM, on the other hand, uses the spatial domain to map information bits to the indices of the transmit or receive antennas \cite{renzo2011sm,wang2014cellular,di2014spatial,yang2015sm,wen2019sm}.
+Generalized spatial modulation (GSM) \cite{younis2010generalized} and quadrature spatial modulation (QSM) \cite{mesleh2014quadrature} are variants of SM that have been widely investigated, where the SM principle can be applied either at the transmit or receive antenna side.
+The combination of RIS and SM has the potential to enable future high-capacity and energy-efficient wireless networks.